slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment."
 -- Ralph Waldo Emerson [1803]*

-> *"The man to lies to himself can be more easily offended than any other."
+> *"The man who lies to himself can be more easily offended than any other."
 -- Fyodor Dostoyevsky [1821]*

 > *"It is better to be hated for what you are than to be loved for what you are not."